RedHatInsights/ros-backend/README.md

 ```

 ### On host machine
-In order to properly run the application from the host machine, you need to have modified your `/etc/hosts` file.
-Check the
+In order to properly run the application from the host machine, you may optionally modify your `/etc/hosts` file for convenience.
-README.md file in scripts directory.
+Check the README.md file in scripts directory for details and important networking considerations.

 #### Initialize the database
 Run the following commands to execute the db migration scripts.